Privacy policy

 When necessary, we share your personal data with different recipients.
 For more information about categories of data and on what legal basis we share your personal data with recipients, please see our detailed information on when we share information.
 Where applicable, we share information, including personal data, with these recipients.

-In order to deliver the agreed service, personal data may be shared with our customers, for example during the verification process of LE-RD or in support cases.
+In order to deliver the agreed service, personal data may be shared with our corporate clients, for example during the verification process of LE-RD or in support cases (e.g. your organization and contacts).

-We may share personal data with other companies within our corporate group to achieve our business purposes and to market our services in accordance with applicable legislation.
+We may share personal data with affiliates within our corporate group to achieve our business purposes and to market our services in accordance with applicable legislation.
+Each affiliate is considered controller for its processing of personal data for these purposes.

 In recruitment processes, we may share your personal data with external parties, such as provided references.